RedisLabs/redislabs-docs/content/rs/databases/active-active/get-started.md

     {{<image filename="images/rs/screenshots/cluster/setup/create-cluster.png" alt="When you first install Redis Enterprise Software, you need to set up a cluster." >}}{{</image>}}

-1. On the next screen, set up a Cluster Administrator account using an email for the login and a password:
+1. Enter an email and password for the administrator account, then click **Next** to proceed to cluster setup:

     {{<image filename="images/rs/screenshots/cluster/setup/admin-credentials.png" alt="Set the credentials for your admin user." >}}{{</image>}}